 Statement of Financial Position

-In the scenario where an application for bankruptcy is filed by the creditor and thereafter on passing of bankruptcy order by the adjudicating authority, the concerned bankrupt debtor shall furnish a statement of his financial position within a span of seven days from the bankruptcy commencement date.
+In the scenario where an application for bankruptcy is filed by the creditor and thereafter on the passing of bankruptcy order by the adjudicating authority, the concerned bankrupt debtor shall furnish a statement of his financial position within a span of seven days from the bankruptcy commencement date.
 The statement shall be in accordance with the prescribed format as prescribed in the Code.
 Where the bankrupt is a firm then a joint statement of financial position shall be submitted by the firm along with individual statements from each of the partners.

 Invitation of Claims from Creditors

 Within ten days from the bankruptcy commencement date, the adjudicating authority shall issue a public notice thereby inviting claims from creditors as are highlighted in the statement of financial position as furnished by the bankrupt or in the application for bankruptcy as filed by the bankrupt.
 The public notice shall specify the last date by which the claims may be submitted by the creditors.
-The public notice inviting the claims from creditors shall be published in one english and one vernacular language newspaper; affixed in the premises of the adjudicating authority and also uploaded on the website of the adjudicating authority.
+The public notice inviting the claims from creditors shall be published in one English and one vernacular language newspaper; affixed in the premises of the adjudicating authority and also uploaded on the website of the adjudicating authority.

 Registration of Claims